 Fit a cork to the neck with "Y" tube in it.
-On both

-tube tie a

-rubber balloon or some small bladder.
+On both side of tube tie a rubber balloon or some small bladder.
 Tie a sheet of brown paper r rubber sheet the bottom of the bottle, with piece of string knotted through a hole and sealed with wax.
 Pulling this string lower the diaphragm and air enters the neck of "Y" tube and balloons dilate.
 Pressing the diaphragm upwards has the opposite effect.

-- a.
-Astronomical Telescope: Take two card board tubes are fitting each other.
+- 3. Astronomical Telescope: Take two card board tubes are fitting each other.
 Fin two tenses of different focal lengths at the end of each tube.
-The lens of law focal length says 2cm & 3cm serves as the edge piece and of 15-30 cm as object lens. - 4.
-Davy's safety lamp: Take an ordinary spirit lamp empty tin box/empty ink- pot and surrender the flame by wire gaze preferably of copper. - 5.
+The lens of law focal length says 2cm & 3cm serves as the edge piece and of 15-30 cm as object lens. - Davy's safety lamp: Take an ordinary spirit lamp empty tin box/empty ink- pot and surrender the flame by wire gaze preferably of copper. - 5.
 Liebig's condenser: Take metallic pipe of required length and diameters make two holes on each end.
 One for inlet and other for armlet.
 Solder two small tubes are on each hole.
 Fix the cork at each end. - 6.
 Voltmeter: Take a plastic glass and make two holes at bottom.
+Insert two copper wires one in each hole.
+Fill the glass with acidulated water and invert two test tubes of water one on each wire.